CCChengYi/CCChengYi/README.md

 - 🎓 I'm major in computer science.
 - 👀 I’m interested in SNH48...
 - 🌱 I’m currently learning steganography.
-- 📫 How to reach me ...
+- 📫 How to reach me: iqubitter@gmail.com

 <!---
 CCChengYi/CCChengYi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.